dharrish8/DCA_Bootstrap/README.md

 # DCA_Bootstrap
-Uncertainty Quantification using modified Bootstrap
+Uncertainty Quantification in DCA using modified Bootstrap